Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 ## What kind of data we share or sell

-### NONE!!!
-We will NEVER sell or share your data to a third party
+### *NONE!!!* We will *NEVER* sell or share your data to a third party

-Please do not even attempt to approach us with any kind of proposition to sell user data; you would just be wasting your time, and ours.
+Our user's data is not for sale.
+Do not even attempt to approach us with any kind of proposition to sell user data; you will be wasting your time, and ours.
-Instead of trying to approach us with the intention to share or sell user data, go back to the naughty corner and reflect on your actions.

-Though we may be required under applicable law to share some data in compliance with requests from law enforcement, such as subpoenas or court orders.
+We may be required under applicable law to share some data in compliance with requests from law enforcement or courts.
 This includes:

 - Data from documents.
 - Timestamps and history of document editions.
 - User infraction history.
 - Any other information or data stored in reference to the named parties on the request(s).

-Any requests should be sent over to `[Contact Email is WIP]` in a PDF file that has been digitally signed.
+Any requests should be sent over to `[Contact Email is WIP]` in a PDF file that has been digitally signed by the authoritative person making the request.
-Since we do not store users' legal names or other personal data, besides email address, in order to comply with the request, we will need one of the follwing for identification purposes:
+Since we do not store users' legal names or other personal data, besides email address, in order to comply with the request, we will need one of the follwing for identification purposes, depending on the nature of the demand:

-- Email address of the user
+- Email address of the user, OR
+- The User's Discord ID, OR
-- The Discord user ID
+- The ID or IDs of Documents, OR
-*OR*
-- The ID or IDs of the documents your request concerns.
+- The ID or IDs of Guilds (Discord Servers) AND the User's Discord ID

 ## Data Deletion